aymanbazyan/storeflow-docs/docs/02-Setup-Store/04-Admin-account.md

 ---

-_Last updated on August 2, 2025 by Ayman._
+_Last updated on September 15, 2025 by Ayman._